TaygaHoshi/tt-project/Content/Player Characters.md

 5. [[Warden]]
 6. [[Performer]]

-Classes are further divided into subclasses called branches.
+Classes are further divided into sub-classes called branches.
 Description of branches will be added to the relevant class page.
 Currently, branches are #TODO.

 ### Health
 Your starting class determines your health.
 There are three tiers of maximum health: